bmbouter/CeleryManagement/_sources/policy.txt

 Collections
 ===========

-The APIs for tasks_ and workers_ follow the same general pattern.
+The APIs for :data:`tasks` and :data:`workers` follow the same general pattern.
 This is probably easier to demonstrate with a couple of examples.::

     tasks.all().the_attribute = value